 Crypto assets include cryptocurrencies, blockchain companies, cryptocurrency funds, and are often sold by initial coin offerings (ICOs).
 Learn more about these products and the associated risks.

 It’s important to keep in mind that the BCSC and many Canadian securities regulators urge caution when buying crypto assets through trading platforms.
-That’s because no crypto asset trading platforms are recognized as an exchange or otherwise authorized as a marketplace or dealer in Canada.

 4. Promissory Notes